 The Video Games industry is thriving in Paris Region where high-end artistic creativity meets top-class technological innovation.
 The availability of tax credits, a rich talent pool, a dynamic network of publishers and studios and the presence of an international professional event make Paris Region an important area for game development.
+To find more resources, browse our downloadable guides.

 Development and Artistic Creation, Two of France’s Greatest Strengths